 The plants used for temporary vegetation may be used for companion plants provided the seeding rate of the annual species is reduced by one half.
 See the Temporary Seeding practice for additional information on establishing temporary vegetation.
-Ryegrass or other highly competitive plants should not be used as a companion plant.
+Ryegrass or other highly competitive plants should not be used as a companion plant with a permanent seeding.